codewars/docs/content/languages/cpp/authoring/index.md

 ## Tasks and Requirements

 Some concepts don't always translate well to or from C++.
-C++ allows for a variety of paradigms and techniques, and many of them are not widely spread across other languages.
-Because of this, some constructs should be avoided and some translations just shouldn't be done.
+C++ allows for a variety of paradigms and techniques, many of which are not necessarily suited to other languages.
+For this reason, certain constructs should be avoided and some kata just should not be translated to C++.
 - C++ is statically typed, so any task that depends on dynamic typing can be difficult to translate into C++, and attempts to force a C++ kata to reflect a dynamically typed interface can lead to ideas that enforce a really bad design.
 - There are only a few additional libraries available to the C++ runner, so kata that take advantage of specialized packages installed for other languages become much more difficult to implement in C++.
 - Many features of C++ do not have direct equivalents in other popular languages: mixture of allowed paradigms, template meta-programming, unmanaged memory backed by RAII, native access to the platform and runtime, and many others.
 C++ kata which rely on them can be difficult to translate to other languages.